tham-le/Darkly/survey/ressources/survey.md

 ## Description:

-The main issue stems from the ability to modify the values of the select dropdown through clent-side manipulation.
+The main issue stems from the ability to modify the values of the select dropdown through client-side manipulation.

 ```
 <select name="valeur" onchange="javascript:this.form.submit();">